 How Should You Dress for cross-country Skiing?

 Clothing should be warm while allowing sufficient freedom of movement.
-And it should protect you from wind and moisture (from the outside in and the inside out).
+It should also shield you from wind and moisture outside and within.

-Please see the section above, “Clothing for Cross-Country Skiing: It’s More about Comfort than Style,” for the details.
+Please see the section above, “Clothing for Cross-Country Skiing: It’s More about Comfort than Style.”

 What kind of pants do you wear for cross-country skiing?

-You can purchase pants designed specifically for the activity.
-But many skiers use winter biking pants, winter running pants, or winter leggings if they already have these on hand.
+You can purchase pants explicitly designed for the activity, but many skiers wear winter biking pants, running pants, or leggings if they already have them.

-Regardless, it is best to use a layered approach (base, middle, and outer) that will be appropriate for your expected skiing conditions.
-Please see the section above, “Clothing for Cross-Country Skiing: It’s More about Comfort than Style,” for more detailed information
+Regardless, it is best to use a layered approach (base, middle, and outer) appropriate for your expected skiing conditions.
+For more detailed information, please see the section “Clothing for Cross-Country Skiing: It’s More about Comfort than Style.”

 What muscles does cross-country skiing work?